rishirt/ethereum-compiler/README.md

 # inbox-ethereum
-A workflow to compile and deploy Ethereum contracts from scratch without using frameworks like Truffle
+A workflow to compile and deploy Ethereum contracts from scratch without using frameworks like Truffle.
+Copy your solidity files to $ contracts folder and access the ABI from $compile.js

+$ cd inbox-ethereum
-### npm install
+$ npm install
-### node compile.js
+$ node compile.js
-### node deploy.js
+$ node deploy.js